JustTemmie/steam-presence/README.md

 ![ExampleImage2](readmeimages/example2.png)

-playing "Everything" with the script running (more niece game so Discord doesn't have it saved)
+playing "Everything" with the script running (more niche game so Discord doesn't have it saved)

 ### Why??
 well, why did i make this?
 Discord already detects the games you're playing so isn't this just pointless??